mcmtilman/Rules/README.md

 # Requirements

-The code has been tested with the Swift 5.1 and XCode 11.2.1.
+The code has been tested with Swift 5.1 using XCode 11.2.1, and with Swift 5.2 using XCode 11.6.